daltonmaag/statmake/README.md

 # statmake

-`statmake` takes a user-written Stylespace that defines [OpenType `STAT` information](https://docs.microsoft.com/en-us/typography/opentype/spec/stat) for an entire font family and then subsets and applies it to a specific variable font.
+`statmake` takes a user-written Stylespace that defines [OpenType `STAT` information](https://docs.microsoft.com/en-us/typography/opentype/spec/stat) for an entire font family and then (potentially subsets and) applies it to a specific variable font.
+This spares users from having to deal with [raw TTX dumps](https://github.com/fonttools/fonttools/) and juggling with nameIDs.

 ## Installation